 Due to the high demand for positions in the nursing program, the nursing admission process is different from traditional freshmen or transfer students.
-There are two ways to enter the nursing program, as a Freshman or a Transfer student.
+There are three ways to enter the nursing program, as a Freshman, as a Sophomore Transfer, or as a Junior Transfer student.
 Freshmen students should refer to the Freshman Advantage information below for additional application details.
-Sophomore students should refer to the Transfer information below for additional application details.
-Junior transfer students may refer to the Bachelor of Science in Nursing (BSN) Portfolio and Application Instructions or refer to the additional information below to start their applications.
+Sophomore and Junior Transfer students should refer to the Transfer information below for additional application details.

 - Freshman Advantage: